tarampampam/random-user-agent/README.md

 ## 🧩 Install

-Follow up by one of the links at the top 👆 of this page, or download directly the latest from the [releases page][releases].
+Follow up by one of the links at the top 👆 of this page, or download directly the latest release from the [releases page][releases].

 ## 🖥️ Run Locally